cython/cython/docs/src/userguide/buffer.rst

             """Adds a row, initially zero-filled."""
             self.v.extend(self.ncols)

-There are no members to do anything productive with the matrices' contents.
+There are no methods to do anything productive with the matrices' contents.
 We could implement custom ``__getitem__``, ``__setitem__``, etc. for this, but instead we'll use the buffer protocol to expose the matrix's data to Python so we can use NumPy to do useful work.